-Alex G. McKenna School of Business, Economics, and Government
+Alex G. McKenna School of Business, Economics and Government

-The Public Policy program is designed to develop an understanding of the economic and political institutions, principles, and processes involved in public policy decision-making.
+The Public Policy program is designed to develop an understanding of the economic and political institutions, principles and processes involved in public policy decision-making.
 Students are led to examine issues critically while developing a substantive knowledge of market economics and democratic-constitutional government as the context for American public policy.
 Economic analysis and knowledge of political organization and politics comprise much of the intellectual framework for public policy decision-making.
 The curriculum combines courses in economics and politics to help foster the development of such skills and knowledge.

-Public Policy Major Requirements (43 credits) BA 100* Financial Accounting I - 3 creditsBA 150 Managerial Accounting - 3 creditsBA 350 Statistics I - 3 creditsBA 351 Statistics II or EC 360 Econometrics - 3 creditsEC 101* Principles of Microeconomics - 3 creditsEC 102 * Principles of Macroeconomics - 3 creditsEC 201 Microeconomic Theory - 3 creditsEC 202 Macroeconomic Theory - 3 creditsMA 109/111* Calculus I - 4 creditsPS 100 Principles of American Politics or PS 375 International Law - 3 creditsPS 242 International Politics - 3 creditsPS 336 American Political Thought - 3 creditsPS 345 Domestic Public Policy - 3 creditsPS 480 Senior Thesis (on a public policy topic) - 3 credits
+Public Policy Major Requirements (43 credits) BA 100* Financial Accounting I - 3 creditsBA 150 Managerial Accounting - 3 creditsBA 350 Statistics I - 3 creditsBA 351 Statistics II or EC 360 Econometrics - 3 creditsEC 101* Principles of Microeconomics - 3 creditsEC 102 * Principles of Macroeconomics - 3 creditsEC 201 Microeconomic Theory - 3 creditsEC 202 Macroeconomic Theory - 3 creditsMA 109/111* Calculus I - 4 creditsPS 100 Principles of American Politics - 3 creditsPS 242 International Politics or PS 375 International Law - 3 creditsPS 336 American Political Thought - 3 creditsPS 345 Domestic Public Policy - 3 creditsPS 480 Senior Thesis (on a public policy topic) - 3 credits

-For those majoring in Politics, in addition to the major requirements, the following courses will be required:EC 101 Principles of Microeconomics - 3 creditsBA 102 Survey of Accounting or BA 100 Financial Accounting I - 3 creditsBA 104 Introduction to Management - 3 creditsBA 150 Managerial Accounting - 3 creditsBA 170 Organizational Behavior - 3 creditsBA 350 Statistics I - 3 credits
+For those majoring in Politics, in addition to the major requirements, the following courses will be required:EC 101 Principles of Microeconomics - 3 creditsBA 102 Survey of Accounting or BA 100 Financial Accounting I and BA 150 Managerial Accounting - 6 creditsBA 170 Organizational Behavior - 3 creditsBA 350 Statistics I - 3 credits

-For those not majoring in Politics, 18 credits are required for the minor in Public Administration.
-Business majors may not minor in Public Administration.
-The following courses will be required: BA 102 Survey of Accounting or BA 100 Financial Accounting I - 3 creditsBA 350 Statistics I - 3 creditsPS 100 Principles of American Politics - 3 creditsPS 345 Domestic Public Policy - 3 credits
+For those not majoring in Politics, the following courses will be required: BA 102 Survey of Accounting or BA 100 Financial Accounting I and BA 150 Managerial Accounting - 6 creditsBA 170 Organizational Behavior - 3 creditsBA 350 Statistics I - 3 creditsPS 100 Principles of American Politics - 3 creditsPS 345 Domestic Public Policy - 3 creditsEC 101 Principles of Microeconomics - 3 credits